Krishna’s Ancient City Of Dwarka which is now underwater may date as far back to as 9000 BC, and is referred to in the Vedas.

 However, interest in excavating Dwarka has waned over the years.
 For this reason, the secrets of the underwater city have not been fully explored or understood.

-Nevertheless, the remains of the underwater city recovered so far appear to suggest that Lord Krishna’s Ancient city of Dwarka was an actual place as described in the Vedas.
-This would mean that the Mahabarata epics are part of the ancient History of Indian and Human Civilization stretching back more than 10 000 years.
+Nevertheless, the remains of the underwater city recovered so far appear to suggest that Lord Krishna’s Ancient city of Dwarka was an actual place as described in the Vedas which may have been built by the Anunnaki.